ursulinakoelbener/lumacss-data-mining-in-R/README.md

 * download - to never ask twice: `donwload.file()`
 * disclosing your identity is polite

-**Tipps**
-* A regular expression is a sequence of characters that specifies a match pattern in text.

 ### HTML & XML
 * XML is better structured than HTML
 * CSS selector is easier than XPath selector (for XML we need XPath)